 7. Insist on the Highest Standards

 Expectations matter in business.
 A leader who expects little of their team members will get little in return.
 Set a high standard that will force people to stretch.
-Get people out of their comfort zone.
+Get people out of their comfort zone to develop quality products.
 It’s just as important to hold yourself to that same standard so you set the example for others.
 If you only want the best from your team, you’ll need to set a new bar they’ll need to work at to reach.

 8. Think Big

 Amazon expects leadership to motivate their teams by setting an inspiring vision for them.
-A leader who only thinks small will keep their teams grounded.
-Instead, Amazon seeks leaders who think of the big picture and go in a bold, new direction.
+A leader who only thinks about short-term goals will hold their team back.
+Instead, Amazon seeks “invent and simplify leaders” who think of the big picture, problem-solve, and go in a bold, new direction.

 Along with setting expectations, set goals and objectives that inspire people to work harder.
 Get creative in showing people the way to go and communicate it clearly.
 Team members should feel excited when thinking about the future and may even create goals for themselves.
 If you’re not thinking big, you’re not providing direction to your team.